Bullet Journaling is something you may or may not heard of! If you are the type that likes to keep a journal, I'd suggest you read on!

 Learning to ride with an independent seat and hands is a big milestone in becoming an accomplished rider and should be a goal for everyone when the time is right.

 Having a goal, writing it down, and taking notes is a great way to accomplish your goals with your horse.
 Journaling also helps you to see how much progress you have made over time.
-If you keep journals on all the horses you work with, you will be surprised how great a reference it can be!
+If you keep a training log on all the horses you work with, you will be surprised how great a reference it can be!

 This is one of the farm-based education lessons from my Ellison Family Farm curriculum of agriculture-based lessons.